Shared Leave Program

 Table of Contents

-The state of Washington’s Shared Leave Program allows employees to donate their accrued leave to another state employee who is experiencing a severe, extraordinary, or life-threatening health crisis or other qualifying circumstance.
-Donated leave is intended to help employees in these circumstances manage absences financially after they have exhausted their own paid leave.
+The state of Washington’s Shared Leave Program allows time off accruing employees to donate their accrued time off to another state employee who is experiencing a severe, extraordinary, or life-threatening health crisis, parental leave, pregnancy disability, or other qualifying circumstance.
+Donated time off is intended to help employees in these circumstances manage absences financially after they have exhausted their own paid time off.

 Receiving shared leave